 In the securities or investment management industry, when a stockbroker or financial advisor that owes their client a fiduciary duty makes an investment recommendation to a client or otherwise provides investment advice to the client, specific fiduciary duties attach which require them to:

 - Understand the risks and rewards of the investment as well as the investment strategy before recommending the product to the client;

 - Make recommendations that are in the best interest of the client, based upon the customer’s investment objectives, financial situation and needs, liquidity needs, investment time horizon and risk tolerance;

-- Provide the client with information necessary to make an informed decision regarding the investment advice or recommendation;
+- Provide the client with the information necessary to make an informed decision regarding the investment advice or recommendation;

 - Not make any misrepresentations or omissions regarding the product being recommended;